It all started with one little trail…

 Christine Artus, Flintshire Tourism Association Chairman

-Apart from being a thoroughly enjoyable day out with friends; tasting one off ales and visiting pubs you never heard about.
+Apart from being a thoroughly enjoyable day out with friends; you also taste one off ales and visit pubs you’ve never heard about.
 The ale trail has a direct impact on tourism and the local economy.

 Each year Flintshire Ale Trail transports over 2,400 people straight to the doors of small country pubs and brings over £300,000 to the rural economy.

 The rural pubs all gear up for this small ale festival.
 They employ more bar tenders, cooks, cleaners and the list can go on.
 More than 70 people in either a full time or part time capacity now work the festival in some form or another.
 Indirectly, the Ale Trails supports the employment of local people through the purchase of supplies too, think micro brewery, bus companies, designers, printers, hotels, taxi’s; everyone gets a lift from the event.